 Annie’s List, promoting progressive women in Texas politics, held a luncheon March 31 in Houston, attended by some 2,500 supporters.

 In August, Dallas will host the national conference of the Young Democrats of America.
 Yes, in Texas.
 Monthly meetings of the Victoria County Democrats Club have been standing room only.

 All this new energy will either water down or enrich the power of the party as an institution.
 Party leaders must learn new ways to identify and reach out to these passionate voices, many of which are critical and others whose truths make us uncomfortable.
 If the Democratic Party cannot come together with a meaningful agenda that reaches across geography, race, age and gender, then we are doomed to remain out of step with our own future.

 Many feel the ugliness that the Trump presidency represents may be the shock it takes to get us to face up to the social and economic problems that we have allowed to fester for decades.
 Racism, sexism, xenophobia and intolerance have been given a place at the table, and the invitation needs to be rescinded.

 That’s what the resistance is about.
 It’s not about what party won or lost.
 It’s about every American having a fair shot at the “Blessings of Liberty” as enumerated in our Constitution.

 Pat Tally is the chairwoman of the Victoria County Democratic Party.
 Before retiring to Victoria, she was the director of a clinical social work department in a large Dallas hospital system for 22 years.
 She may be emailed at email@example.com.

-This story originally appeared 12/22/2016 in The Nation.
+This story originally appeared 4/9/2017 in the Victoria Advocate.